snok/drf-openapi-tester/README.md

 # Django Swagger Tester

 This package is a utility for testing Django Swagger documentation.
-Its aim is to make it easy for developers to spot documentation errors in their Swagger docs.
+Its aim is to make it easy for developers to catch and correct API documentation errors.

 ### Features
 The package has three main features: